Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Statistical concepts

 \section{Statistical concepts}

-Throughout this study, we emphasise the use of unbiased approaches to ensure that our conclusions are unaffected by erroneous assumptions regarding the exchangeability (or otherwise) of observations and forecasts.
-To introduce the statistical concepts central to this study, we consider an idealised \textit{perfectly reliable} ensemble forecast system with $k=1,\dots,N$ members covering $j=1,\dots,M$ independent cases (e.g. forecast start dates).
+To introduce the statistical concepts central to this study, we first consider an idealised \textit{perfectly reliable} ensemble forecast system with $k=1,\dots,N$ members covering $j=1,\dots,M$ independent cases (e.g. forecast start dates).
 In this idealised system, ensemble forecast members ($x_{1,j},\dots,x_{N,j}$) and the observed truth ($x_{T,j}$) are drawn from the same underlying probability distribution at each start date such that they are statistically exchangeable.